ros2/ros2_documentation/source/Tutorials/Services/UnderstandingROS2Services.rst

 You will see that both nodes have the same six services with ``parameters`` in their names.
 Every node in ROS 2 has these infrastructure services that parameters are built off of.
 There will be more about parameters in the next tutorial.
+In this tutorial, the parameter services will be omitted from discussion.

 For now, let’s focus on the turtlesim-specific services, ``/clear``, ``/kill``, ``/reset``, ``/spawn``, ``/turtle1/set_pen``, ``/turtle1/teleport_absolute``, and ``/turtle1/teleport_relative``.
 You may recall interacting with some of these services using rqt in the :ref:`“Introducing turtlesim and rqt” <Turtlesim>` tutorial.